shaan1974/data-pad/README.md

 **To do: **

 - Time ( Am/Pm, 24 )
-- Disabled date
+- Disabled dates ( like holidays , extra parameter )
-- Set dedicate background color for defined dates like holidays
+- Set dedicate background color for defined dates like holidays ( extra parameter )
 - Example on Codepen.io

 **Versions: **

+1.1a

+- Create Build.
+Full and with no css.

 1.1 - ( Beat It )